caldav/duc_to_md/data/en_blog_2016_01_15_announcing-ubuntu-scopes-showdown-2016_.md

 computer, BQ E5 Ubuntu phones, Steam Controllers, Steam Link, Raspberry Pi 2 and convergence packs for Ubuntu phones!

-Find out [_more details on how to enter the competition_](https://developer.ubuntu.com/showdown).
+Find out [_more details on how to enter thecompetition_](https://developer.ubuntu.com/showdown).
 Good luck and get developing!
 We look forward to seeing your scopes on our Ubuntu homescreens!

 [David Callé](/en/blog/authors/davidc3/)